CosAnca/nucleum/README.md

 #### `excludeFolders`

 You'll want to exclude some folders from being compiled directly.
-This defaults to: `["data", "includes", "layout", "mixins", "modules"]`.
+This defaults to: `["components", "data", "includes", "layout", "mixins"]`.

 ### static